jsenv/core/README.md

 > Collection of developments tools providing a unified workflow to write JavaScript for the web, node.js or both at the same time. jsenv is designed to be reusable on different project.

+WARNING: latest npm version is failing.
+5.70.0 is safe.

 ## Introduction

 `jsenv-core` is the entry point where you can find most of the code and the documentation.<br />